edcarp/python-novice-esces/_episodes/02-numpy.md

 diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis:

-![Per-year maximum inflammation is computed row-wise across all columns using numpy.max(data, axis=1).
+![Per-year maximum height is computed row-wise across all columns using numpy.max(data, axis=1).
 Per-year average wave height is computed column-wise across all rows using numpy.mean(data, axis=0).](../fig/python-operations-across-axes.png)